qossmic/deptrac/README.md

 ### `className` Collector

-The `className` collector allows collecting classes by matching their fully qualified name to a regular expression.
+The `className` collector allows collecting classes by matching their fully qualified name to a simplified regular expression.
 Any matching class will be added to the assigned layer.

 ```yaml